NicoSa/CV/readme.md

  - Conceived marketing folder including Google AdWords campaign for Gesundheitsoffice GmbH company.
  - Developed a businessplan for online social network Musogate.com.

-### University of Mannheim, Germany
-**Bachelor of Arts in History and Philosophy, three semesters 2008&mdash; 2010**
- - Learned how to research, validate and record data in a proficient way.

-### University of Applied Science Mannheim, Germany
-**Bachelor of Science Computer Science, one semester 2008**
- - Gained insight into basics of Computer Science.

 Interests
 ---------

 - Writing maintainable, readable and well tested code
-- Lifelong learning
 - Agile practices
 - Lean startups and the business side of tech
 - Music & Entertainment